Mattel: Buy On The Drop?

 First things first, I will give a brief breakdown of the fourth quarter report.
 Mattel reported revenue of $1.83 billion, down 8.5% year-over-year and missing consensus estimates by $130 million.
 EPS was reported as $0.52, down 15 cents from Q4 2015 and missing consensus estimates by a substantial 19 cents.

-For FY2017, cash flow from operations was $590 million, a decrease of $145 million from FY2016, and dividends paid to investors was about $520 million.
+For FY2016, cash flow from operations was $590 million, a decrease of $145 million from FY2015, and dividends paid to investors was about $520 million.
 Capital expenditures for the year were $259 million according to Mattel's earnings slides, which comes out to free cash flow of $231 million.
 The company managed to pull off a slight $23 million decrease in net cash, but only by borrowing $225 million in short and long-term debt.
 We'll get into that and its potential impact on Mattel's dividend a bit later on in the article.

 Mattel's struggles have come from a slowdown in U.S. toy sales that was especially painful during this past quarter, which of course includes the holiday season.
 CEO Chris Sinclair opened the Q4 2016 conference call on a gloomy note with this statement: